Curse of the Cry Baby

 Production Status: In Development

-JOHNNY IMMANUEL, a 17 year old local native of Swamp Ridge, NC, and the Coherie community attend the annual Powwow when they all witness an unusually bright star fall from the sky.
-Upon its impact, all feel the earthquake it causes.
+Johnny Immanuel, a 17 year-old local native of Swamp Ridge, NC, and the Coharie community attend the annual Powwow where they all witness an unusually bright star fall from the sky.
+Upon its impact, everyone feels the earthquake it causes.
 Early the next morning, Johnny meets up with his friend, they sense an uncanny silence befall the swampland and hear a demonic cry bellow throughout the countryside.
 Forest animals, great and small, scatter and the boys run frantically for their lives before being dragged away by a powerful force.
-At the same moment, AMOS and SARAH IMMANUEL, Johnny's parents, are awakened by a haunting commotion coming from the barnyard.
+At the same moment, Amos and Sarah Immanuel, Johnny's parents, are awakened by a haunting commotion coming from the barnyard.
 Amos goes to investigate.
 One of his prized cows has just given birth to a red heifer, which is being eaten alive by a swarm of ravenous locusts.
-Unbeknownst to Amos, this grisly encounter is part of a series of apocalyptic events that are about to unfold, including an opening of a 'Hell Hole' which will release an ancient diabolical entity known as ABADDON, the gatekeeper to the bottomless pit.
+Unbeknownst to Amos, this grisly encounter is part of a series of apocalyptic events that are about to unfold, including an opening of a 'Hell Hole' which will release an ancient diabolical entity known as Abaddon, the gatekeeper to the bottomless pit.
 "Woe unto the earth, the Wrath of God is about to be unleashed."

 About the Coharie Tribe: